-Mr. Rader-Shieber’s original engagements during the COVID-19 shortened 2019-2020 season include directing a production of Shining Brow at Arizona Opera (completed), Vivaldi’s Bajazet at Portland Opera (cancelled) and a return to Curtis Institute of Music to direct their productions of Il Barbiere di Siviglia and La Clemenza di Tito.
-During the summer of 2020, he will return to Des Moines Metro Opera for their production of Platée.
+Mr. Rader-Shieber’s original engagements during the COVID-19 shortened 2019-2020 season included directing a production of Shining Brow at Arizona Opera (completed), Vivaldi’s Bajazet at Portland Opera (cancelled) and a return to Curtis Institute of Music to direct their productions of Il Barbiere di Siviglia (completed) and La clemenza di Tito (postponed).
+During the summer of 2020, he planned a return to Des Moines Metro Opera for their production of Platée by Rameau (postponed).

 Mr. Rader-Shieber’s 2016-2017 season included a debut with Pittsburgh Opera for La traviata and a return to Des Moines Metro Opera for Gluck’s Orfeo.
 Previously, he continued his association with the Curtis Insitute of Music, directing Capriccio.
 On the international stage, Mr. Rader-Shieber directed Faust with the Macau Festival, and made a return to Pinchgut Opera in Australia for their production of L’amant jaloux.